Skip to content

 • Titanium only

-The Apple Watch Hermes is pitched at folks with a few extras dollars to spend who want something a little more distinctive than the regular Apple Watch Series 10
+The Apple Watch Hermes is for people who want something a little more distinctive than the regular Apple Watch Series 11 or Apple Watch Ultra 3.

 Apple Watch Nike

-Apple and Nike have had a long association.
-And while there’s specific Apple Watch Nike Edition anymore, Apple does have a range of branded bands for the Apple Watch as well as a range of watch faces you can install on a current Apple Watch.
+Apple and Nike have a long association.
+While there’s specific Apple Watch Nike Edition Apple does have a range of branded bands for the Apple Watch.
+There are also a range of watch faces you can install on a current Apple Watch.

 Share this: